 Paid leave rights

-Employees affected by domestic violence also have the right to take at least 10 days of paid domestic violence leave – separate from annual leave, sick leave and bereavement leave.
+Employees affected by family violence also have the right to take at least 10 days of paid family violence leave – separate from annual leave, sick leave and bereavement leave.

 Tools and Resources